Screenshot of various screens of the new CloudSoft Platform

 Getting to know the users

-Discovering multiple, cross-functional user needs
+Identifying multiple, cross-functional needs

 We had a few different users to solve problems for, which would be tackled in different modules of the entire application suite.